 13 Alternatives to Creamer You Can Add to Your Coffee

-Whether you’re on a ketogenic or paleo diet, need a lactose-free choice, or simply ran out of creamer, there are multiple options available to add flavor to your coffee while still maintaining the consistency and flavor you love.
+Whether you’re on a ketogenic or paleo diet, need a lactose-free/ non-dairy creamer choice, or simply ran out of creamer, there are multiple options available to add flavor to your coffee while still maintaining the consistency and flavor you love.

 We’ll also share a couple of alternatives to the sweetener you find in that creamer.